Foam Rolling Glutes: How to Actually Release Tight Glutes

 Desk workers aren't the only ones affected.
 Runners, cyclists, and heavy squatters all deal with chronically tight glutes.
 The gluteus medius, the one on the side of your hip, takes a beating during single-leg movements and rarely gets the recovery attention it deserves.

 According to 321 STRONG, the glutes are the single most undertreated muscle group among our customers.
 People will foam roll their quads, their IT band, even their calves, but skip the glutes entirely.
-That's a mistake, because tight glutes are connected to sciatica pain, lower back stiffness, and poor hip mobility.
-For a complete overview of foam rolling technique and the science behind it, the complete guide to foam rolling is worth reading.
+That's a mistake, because tight glutes are connected to [sciatica pain](/blog/does-foam-rolling-help-with-sciatica-pain), lower back stiffness, and poor hip mobility.
 Making foam rolling glutes a regular habit is the simplest fix for all three.

 Sit on your foam roller with both feet flat on the ground, knees bent.
 Now cross your right ankle over your left knee, like a figure-4 stretch.
 Lean your weight into the right glute.